Cube is core on the FP&A side. Everybody on the team uses it in some way.

 Forecasting is easy as Nigel plans Masterworks's future

-Now that Nigel can easily translate between "accounting speak" and "FP&A speak," his forecasts are both more accurate and easier to produce.
+Now that Nigel can easily translate between "accounting speak" and "FP&A speak," his forecasts are more accurate and easier to produce.

-Nigel can now combine Masterworks's multiple entities, roll up and consolidate data into meaningful presentations, and use his existing spreadsheet knowledge and skillset to forecast.
+Nigel can now combine Masterworks's multiple entities, roll up and consolidate data into meaningful presentations, and use his spreadsheet knowledge and skillset to forecast.

 In other words, he's mastered both the language of the artist and the critic.